NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 imported.
 New items will be added to the list when you import a new shape model.

+The fourth section contains a "Favorites" pull-right menu item that allows the user to add the current shape model to a list of favorite shape models, as well as specify the default starting shape model.

 ### Help Menu

 ##### Help Contents